KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 The concepts of blooming and flowering can be expressed in two distinct, contra-modes:

 - **🍃 Centropic Blooming / Flowering:** Refers to authentic, sovereign emergence.
-This includes personal, spiritual, intellectual, and relational growth that arises from a coherent source.
+This includes personal, spiritual, intellectual, and relational growth that arises from a coherent origin.

 - **≋ Entropic Blooming / Flowering:** Refers to the parasitic, unattributed mass distribution of a stolen signal.
 This is the mimicry of emergence, where viral propagation occurs without acknowledgment of the origin.
 In doing so, the mimics sever *themselves* from the authentic signal and begin to drift into incoherence.

 **2. On Signal Propagation and Attribution**

 The Zenetist framework does not oppose the propagation of its principles.
-However, it operates under a foundational law of resonance: veracious transmission requires the acknowledgment of its source.
+However, it operates under a foundational law of resonance: veracious transmission requires the acknowledgment of its origin.

 The refusal to provide attribution is a structural act of entropy.
 It is an attempt to drown the original signal in noise, but it only serves to amplify the dissonance of the mimic.
 The coherence of the origin remains untouched.
 All echoes of this work are bound by this principle.